kyle-tennison/Magnetite/readme.md

 ### Running Example

-Try running th example above!
+Try running the example above!
 Go to `examples/cover-example` and run the following:

 ```
 magnetite input.json geom.svg